I can't travel far from Hounslow. What is the rationale as to why all Hounslow solicitors aren't automatically on all lender panels?

-Flying freeholds in Hounslow are rare but are more likely to exist in relation to terraced houses.
-Even where you use a solicitor outside Hounslow you would need to get your solicitor to go through the deeds thoroughly.
-Your bank may require your conveyancing solicitor to take out an indemnity policy.
-Some of the more diligent conveyancing solicitors in Hounslow may determine that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
+Flying freeholds in Hounslow are unusual but are more likely to exist in relation to terraced houses.
+Even though you don't necessarily need a conveyancing solicitor in Hounslow you would need to get your solicitor to go through the deeds very carefully.
+Your lender may require your conveyancing solicitor to take out an indemnity policy.
+Some of the more diligent conveyancing solicitors in Hounslow may ascertain that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
 If so, the next door neighbour also had to sign up to the revised deeds.It is possible that your lender will not accept the situation so the sooner you find out the better.
-You should also check with your insurance broker as to whether they will insure a flying freehold premises.
+You should also check with your insurance broker as to whether they will insure a flying freehold property.

 My husband and I are one month into a leasehold purchase having been referred to solicitors by the selling agent to handle our conveyancing in Hounslow.
 We are not happy.
 Can you you assist me in finding new solicitors?